Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Xiù spoke first.
 "I don’t know what he has to prove.
 He’s everything his culture thinks a man should be, and he’s smart, attentive, polite, observant, in fantastic health apparently…"

 Julian nodded.
 "I’ve watched him lift and wrestle for literally *hours* with the two biggest fellas ever, *and* I’ve watched him learning to read and write with just as much energy.
-Or steel, bow-making...anything, really.
+Or steel, bow-making... anything, really.
 Yan isn’t *ever* unsettled."

 "And he’s seen Sky-Magic in action, plenty of times," Xiù added.

 "Exactly.
 He’s as top-of-the-heap as any guy can be, and he’s that *across species,* too.
 Yan’s got nothing left to prove to anybody and nothing to be afraid of, either.
-So...what gives?"
+So... what gives?"

 "Nothing to be afraid of except Brown Ones," Daniel mused. "...Maybe it wasn’t the Corti that rattled him.
 Maybe it was a Given-Man being attacked and eaten in his own village.
 Who was it?"